aarvillag/ih_datamadpt0420_project_m1/README.md

 The first challenge is to get a summary table per country about all jobs there are in the database with its percentage.
 You can filter per country.

-The second challenge is to get a summary table about the answer in a survey with multichoice.
+The second challenge is to get a summary table about answers in a survey with multichoice.

 ### :baby: **Status**